I am sharing a tutorial on how to change the stain on a chair from dark to a driftwood finish with chalk paint.

 Today I’ve teamed up with an amazing group of ladies to share some pretty dramatic and clever chair makeovers each of us undertook recently!
 The Project Design challenge is hosted by the lovely Mary Ann of classic.casual.home and if you’re not following her blog, you need to be!
 Also, be sure to stop by each of their chair makeovers at the end of this post.

 As I’ve mentioned in the past, I genuinely love our dining room set.
 But, I feel like it is a bit dark and heavy for the lighter, beachy vibe we have in the rest of our home.
-I knew I was either going to have to lighten up the chairs, the table, or the buffet table (or a combination) in order to get the look I really wanted.
+I knew I was either going to have to lighten up the chairs, the table, or the buffet table (or a combination) in order to get the coastal vibe look I really wanted.

 Here’s a little video intro to my project.

-Bottom line – I wanted to take the dark stain to a driftwood or much lighter-tone finish.
+Bottom line – I wanted to take the heavy dark stain to a driftwood or much lighter-tone finish.
 I started out by sanding one of the chairs with my power sander and just sanding by hand.
 I spent 2+ hours sanding the one chair, and still didn’t get all of the stain off.
 Surprisingly though, the stain came off better than I expected.

 And guess what.
 I didn’t love it.
 I actually kinda hated it.
 In the picture below, the stain had been applied to the very top and the left leg.
-I felt like it didn’t absorb consistently between the two areas and was much darker than I had actually expected based upon the sample in the store.
+I felt like it didn’t absorb consistently between the two areas and was a much darker color than I had actually expected based upon the sample in the store.
 I was worried it would not be quite enough of a contrast with the table and make everything look really mismatched.
 I actually really liked how it took on the top part of the chair, but the legs just seemed really off to me, and way too dark.
 This route may work for you if your wood takes the stain more evenly and you find a stain you love!

 So, back to the drawing board!
 Last night after going out to dinner (I work best under pressure), I decided to give the chair a coat of chalk paint.
-I remembered I had made a similar wood-like finish with my DIY “Wood” Bead Chandelier a few years back and thought I would give it a try on the chair.
-I gave the chair a quick coat of some Country Chic Paint in Cheesecake (a very creamy white color) that I’ve had on hand for a few years.
+I remembered I had made a similar wood-like finish with my DIY “Wood” Bead Chandelier a few years back and thought I would give it a try on the sanded chair.
+I gave the chair a quick coat of some Country Chic Paint in Cheesecake (a very creamy airy white color) that I’ve had on hand for a few years.
 I simply applied the paint using a foam brush.
 Some areas required a little bit extra paint and a second coat, but since chalk paint dries so quickly, it only took me about an hour to finish the whole chair.